node-muneem/anumargak/README.md

 })
 anumargak.on("GET", "/this/is/static", handler);
 anumargak.on("GET", "/this/is/:dynamic", handler);
-anumargak.on("GET", "/this/is/:dynamic", handler);//it will overrite old same mapping
+anumargak.on("GET", "/this/is/:dynamic", handler);//it will overwrite old mapping
 anumargak.on("GET", "/this/is/:dynamic/with/:pattern(\\d+)", handler);
 //Eg: params = { dynamic : val, pattern: 123}
 anumargak.on("GET", "/this/is/:dynamic/with/:two-:params", handler);//use - to separate multiple parameters